TheMannu/Kubernetes/Kubernetes-Basics.md

 ### **Monitoring:**
 Monitoring involves tracking the health and performance of containers, applications, and infrastructure.
 In Kubernetes, tools like **Prometheus**, **Grafana**, or built-in logs/metrics are used to monitor cluster performance, resource usage, and detect issues.

+### **Kubernetes = Orchestration:**
+Kubernetes is a container orchestration platform that automates container management tasks such as deployment, scaling, networking, and monitoring.
+It is a leading orchestration tool for containerized applications.